j91k/deep-learning-challenge/README.md

 - **Steps taken to increase model performance**:
   1. Increased neurons in hidden layers (80, 30, 15)
-  2. Added an additional hidden layer
-  3. Increased epochs from 50 to 100
+  2. Increased epochs from 50 to 100
-  4. Further adjusted neurons in hidden layers (120, 50, 1)
+  3. Further adjusted neurons in hidden layers (120, 50, 1)

 ## Summary